civisanalytics/civis-python/docs/source/ml.rst

 You can create your own :class:`~sklearn.pipeline.Pipeline` instead of using one of the pre-defined ones.
-Create the object and pass it as the ``model`` parameter of the :class:`ModelPipeline`.
+Create the object and pass it as the ``model`` parameter of the :class:`~civis.ml.ModelPipeline`.
 Your model must be built from libraries which CivisML recognizes.
 You can use code from

 - `scikit-learn <http://scikit-learn.org>`_ v0.18.1